HumphreyNgundo/simple_shell/README.md

-This repo conains C files that write a simple Unix command interpreter
+This repo contains a simple UNIX command interpreter